 A (tin-free) anti-fouling painting every year will make it possible to avoid tedious and frequent careening.
 An epoxy coat is recommended beforehand.
-We recall that any excessive sanding before antifouling is an attack for your gel-coat and replaces it by its fiablité sealing.
+You are reminded that any excessive sanding before your antifouling paint attacks your gel coat and impairs its reliability.